thgrass/EnergyFaultDetector/docs/configuration.rst

 Root cause analysis (ARCANA)
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-If ``root_cause_analysis`` is provided, ARCANA will attempt to attribute anomalies to underlying biases using the provided settings.
+If ``root_cause_analysis`` is provided, ARCANA will attempt to attribute anomalies to specific features using the provided settings.
+If not provided, the standard settings are used.
 For detailed documentation of ARCANA refer to the :py:obj:`ARCANA docs <energy_fault_detector.root_cause_analysis.arcana.Arcana>`.

 Prediction options
 ^^^^^^^^^^^^^^^^^^